-The course provides an opportunity to students in the diploma in agriculture program to have a better understanding of animal health and welfare issues relevant to Manitoba and Canada.
-Discussions will focus on identifying sick animals from healthy animals, recognizing abnormal and normal animal behaviour in the context of the system of production (i.e. confinement etc), age, and stage of production.
-Basic causes of animal diseases, symptoms and treatment of the diseases will be discussed.
-The impact of animal welfare on current and future production systems will be discussed.
-Biosecurity measures on farm will also be discussed.
+The course provides students in the diploma in agriculture program an opportunity to better understand animal health and welfare issues relevant to Manitoba and Canada.
+Discussions will focus on identifying sick animals from healthy animals, recognizing abnormal and normal animal behaviour in the context of the system of production (i.e. confinement etc.), age, and stage of production.
+Primary causes of animal diseases, symptoms and treatment of the conditions will be discussed.
+The impact of animal welfare on current and future production systems will be addressed.
+Biosecurity measures on the farm will also be discussed.
 Codes of Practice for the care and handling of farm animals developed by the National Farm Animal Care Council (NFACC) will be used to illustrate how animal production systems incorporate humane handling and care for animals and thus animal welfare.
 The impact of animal welfare on animal production and trade will be discussed.
 Biological principles of vaccination (i.e. live vs dead; prime and booster doses) will also be discussed.
-These concepts are important for students to gain an appreciation of the importance of timely vaccinations in order to achieve the best protection against pathogens.
+These concepts are essential for students to appreciate the importance of timely vaccinations to achieve the best protection against pathogens.